“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Say three.
 It’ll make them happier.”

-Behind Gordon, that hunk of a Texan stereotype, Elder Johnson, was slumped back in an armchair, wearing shirt and tie, sans pants.
+Behind Gordon, that hunk of a Texan stereotype, Elder Johnson, was slumped back in the armchair, wearing shirt and tie, sans pants.
 A fan was blowing at his feet.
-A portable radio, tuned to the American Forces Radio Country Hour, was in his lap, and Walkman earphones were wrapped around his head.
+A portable radio, tuned to the American Forces Country Hour, was in his lap.
+Walkman earphones were wrapped around his head.
 He ventilated in contented silence.

 Gordon turned from the phone.